 Soil Testing for Agriculture and Farming

 The agriculture and farming industry is vitally important to our communities and country.
-Whether it be a backyard farm, or a corporate farm, you need to know what is in your soil.
 By soil testing you will know what contaminants are in your soil, what crops are most likely to flourish and how your soil varies throughout your property.
 Some of the elements that may be in your soil are lead and radon, among other toxins.
 You may also want to test for PH, acidity and nutrients.It is especially worth checking soil pH before designing or planting a new garden, making vegetable plots, planting fruit, when growth is disappointing, or where yellowing of foliage occurs.
 The Royal Horticultural Society recommends soil testing for farming and agriculture when designing and planting your garden or crops.
 You will need to know whether the soil is acid or alkaline, as different plants thrive in different soil.
 A pH of 7.0 is considered neutral.
 An acid soil has a pH value below 7.0, and above 7.0 the soil is alkaline.

 Soil Testing Services

 - Soil samples are collected and sent to our laboratories to determine the quality of soil for our clients in the agricultural industry.